IGNF/las-digital-models/README.md

 * TIN-linear and Laplace interpolation via startin
 * constrained Delaunay-based (CDT) TIN-linear and natural neighbour (NN) interpolation via CGAL
 * radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.

+During the interpolation step, a shapefile can be provided to mask polygons using a nodata value.

 More information on IDW in [More about the IDW algorithms](#more-about-the-idw-algorithms).